Canop/broot/website/src/conf_file.md

 ## Kitty Graphics

-Whenever possible, previewed images will be displayed in high resolution using [Kitty's graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/).
+These settings tune the Kitty protocol and apply only when it's the selected protocol (see [Graphics Display](#graphics-display) above).
+Whenever possible, previewed images are shown in high resolution using [Kitty's graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/).

 Two transmission media are possible: